onecloudemoji/onecloudemoji.github.io/_posts/2020-11-22-pivoting-and-kerberoast-lab-setup.md

 ![listenhereulilshit](/assets/images/pivotinglab/listen.jpg)

 Add rules in the firewall for 80 and 3306; only the inbound is needed.
 If you forget this part, it will not work.
-Its easy as tho.
+It’s easy as tho.

 ![fwrules](/assets/images/pivotinglab/firewall.png)